ISAITB/docs-services/source/processing/index.rst

     #.
 Extract the values of the inputs.
     #.
 Execute the operation.
     #.
 [Optional] Update the session's state with new information.
     #.
+[Optional] Enrich the produced status report with additional context information.
+    #.
 Return the result including the status report and produced outputs.

 These steps are illustrated in the following code example: